Certified Sleep Coach

 Moreover, purchasing a mattress directly from a reputable manufacturer comes with its own set of perks.
 Most online mattress brands offer free shipping.
 Additionally, returns, exchanges, and warranty claims are often easier to navigate when you buy from the manufacturer.

 However, when shopping online, it may not be clear which brands you can trust.
 To find good options, you’ll need to do some research.
-Reading mattress guides and reviews can help narrow your search and give you an overview of some of the best online mattresses.
+Reading mattress reviews can help narrow your search and give you an overview of some of the best online mattresses.

 Reputable online brands often have generous customer service policies, such as sleep trials, free returns, and extended warranties.
 However, you should always read the fine print to understand the details of the policies.